 The knife slipped along her fingers and she felt herself nod.

 He’s got orders not to touch you.

 The unexpected intrusion from next door broke her concentration, but she understood a Watcher’s whisper when she heard it.
 The guns rose as red lasers danced across her chest.

 ‘Leave her for now,’ Taris ordered.
 He hung on the bars of her cell door, stepping between the laser trails and her body.
 His bloodied prints remained while his hands slipped to a lower grip.

 ‘Julianna?’
 Taris called softly.

-She retrieved the knife, but his magnetic glare arrested her senses, and his lips parted when she looked.
+His magnetic glare arrested her senses, and his lips parted when she looked.
 The rhythm she’d hummed had abruptly flatlined.

 ‘I’ll fuck you over later—’

-‘You know I like it rough,’ she said, but it was half-hearted and without conviction.
+‘You know I like it rough,’ she said, but it was half-hearted and without any conviction.
 The not-so-funny joke did little for the lingering pain from the interrogation clawing inside her body, and her head was unbearably thumping.
 ‘Leave me alone, Taris,’ she whispered and stared into space.
 ‘I’ve nothing to tell.’